rails/rails/guides/source/autoloading_and_reloading_constants.md

 Bottom line: **do not cache reloadable classes or modules**.

-When classes do need to be autoloaded, we have an initializer just for that.
-The callback will run once on application startup and every time code is reloaded.
+When classes do need to be autoloaded, we have a reloader callback just for that.
+This callback will run once on application startup and every time code is reloaded.

+NOTE: for historical reasons this callback will run twice, so the code within the block must be idempotent.

 ```
 Rails.application.reloader.to_prepare do
   $PAYMENT_GATEWAY = MockedGateway
 end
 ```

-The class MockedGateway will be autoloaded every time code is reloaded.

 Eager Loading
 -------------